-First, you need to install the Android Debug Bridge (adb) on a computer that you can connect your Android device to.
-ADB is a tool put out by Google for Android developers.
+First, you need to install the Android Debug Bridge (ADB) on a computer that you can connect your Android device to.
+ADB is a Google created tool for Android developers.
 You can read all about the great things it can do and download it here.

 Turn into a developer